sumanbikram/caf-azure/[Examples]-Deploy-Demo-Landing-Zone-Archetypes.md

 ## Overview

-This page describes how to deploy Enterprise-scale with a demo configuration, including the additional Management Groups used for demonstrating the Enterprise-scale Landing Zone archetypes:
+This page describes how to deploy Enterprise-scale with a starter configuration based mainly on module defaults, including the additional Management Groups used for demonstrating the Enterprise-scale Landing Zone archetypes:

 - Corp
 - Online